Skip to content

 Shareholder Resolutions

-By definition, any shareholder resolution that amends the articles is part of the constitution because it has changed the core element of the constitutional documents.
+By definition, any shareholder resolution that amends the articles is part of the constitution because it alters a core element of the constitutional documents.
+This is why it is essential to upload the signed resolution, along with the new articles, to Companies House, ensuring that Companies House accurately reflects the company’s current constitution.

 Shareholder Agreements

 Shareholder agreements are part of the constitution.
-This is because if there is an agreement in place, it will determine the conduct between the shareholders.
+This is because, if an agreement is in place, it will determine the conduct between the shareholders.
 Again, this is one of the key features of a constitution.

 Court Orders and Legislation